-B. An FOMC Report on Economic Projections
+6.2 An FOMC Report on Economic Projections

 Many central banks produce periodic, often quarterly, inflation reports.
-They do this both to focus public expectations formation on stated long-run objectives and to discipline pre-meeting preparations and post-meeting communications of the participants.
+They do this both to focus public-expectations formation on stated long-run objectives and to discipline pre-meeting preparations and post-meeting communications of the participants.55

-Describing how current and prospective policy supports the central bank's mandate, these reports have both a backward- and forward-looking function.
+As they describe how current and prospective policy supports the central bank's mandate, these reports have both a backward- and a forward-looking function.
 Retrospectively, they provide an evaluation of how policymakers have performed.
-This includes a discussion of the evolution of economic and financial conditions, and possibly some explanation of views on important unobservable variables like the long-run equilibrium real interest rate and unemployment rate ( $r^$ and $U^$ ), as well as a description of the level and growth rate of potential output.
-The summary and explanation of recent outcomes in these reports allows legislators, financial market participants and the public at large, to hold independent central bankers accountable for their actions.
+This includes a discussion of the evolution of economic and financial conditions, and possibly some explanation of views on important unobservable variables like the long-run equilibrium real interest rate and unemployment rate $(r^ \text{ and } U^)$, as well as a description of the level and growth rate of potential output.
+The summary and explanation of recent outcomes in these reports allow legislators, financial-market participants, and the public at large to hold independent central bankers accountable for their actions.